felixleopoldo/dncDagger/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To run the algorithm with the data file *data/p20n300gaussdata.csv* type
+To run the algorithm with the data file *data/asiadata.csv* type
 ```sh
 ./dncpruner --filename data/asiadata.csv --scoretype bge --am 0.1 --aw NULL --output_csv dag_adjmat.csv
 ```
-The estimate dag is then as an adjacency matrix in the CSV file *dag_adjmat.csv*.
-If M_ij=1 in the adjacency matrix, then there is an edge i->j in the DAG.
+The estimate dag is then as an adjacency matrix in the CSV file *dag_adjmat.csv*, where M_ij=1 in the adjacency matrix corresponds to the edge i->j in the DAG.

 ## Benchmarks